 - Order of the Barristers

 David E. Renner

 David E. Renner is an Associate In the Firm's Employment & Employee Relations and Wage and Hour Practice Groups.
-He represents and counsels employers in a wide-variety of employment matters, including anti-discrimination and equal employment opportunity policies, affirmative action planning, trade secret/restrictive covenants, Office of Federal Contract Compliance Programs (OFCCP) audits and investigations, Title III ADA defense, wage and hour audits and class/collective actions, and labor relations.
+He represents and counsels employers in a wide variety of employment matters, including wage and hour audits and class/collective actions, anti-discrimination and equal employment opportunity policies, affirmative action planning, trade secret/restrictive covenants, Office of Federal Contract Compliance Programs (OFCCP) audits and investigations, Title III of the Americans with Disabilities Act (ADA) relating to public accommodations, and labor relations.

 He also helps guide employers through Equal Employment Opportunity Commission (EEOC) employment discrimination charges and litigation and provides counsel regarding state and federal law compliance, including matters related to hiring, workplace investigations, employee discipline and discharge, policies and procedures, and wage and hour matters.